Social Life at

 Everyday dress is appropriate for most people’s homes.
 You may want to dress more formally when attending a holiday dinner or cultural event, such as a concert or theatre performance.
 If you are uncertain about what to wear, ask your host.

 Dress for attending class is very casual.
-Most students wear jeans, t-shirts, slacks, button up shirts, or shorts and t-shirts and sandals.
-You might find that some instructors dress in what is considered “office casual”, which are slacks and a nice pull over.
-Most do not wear suits and ties to class.
+Most students wear jeans, t-shirts, slacks, button up shirts, or shorts and sandals.
+You might find that some instructors dress in what is considered “office casual”, which are slacks and a nice polo-style shirt.
+Most do not wear a suit and tie to class.

 Introductions and Greetings